Anzac Day: Jacinda Ardern addresses nation as thousands of Kiwis attend virtual dawn services

 The Covid-19 lockdown has cancelled Anzac services today, but this morning thousands of Kiwis are not letting it stop them paying their respects.

-Up and down the country, New Zealanders will be gathering at their letterboxes, front doors and even their living rooms as part of the "Stand at Dawn" campaign, and tuning in to a live stream of a virtual Anzac Day service.
+Up and down the country, New Zealanders are gathering at their letterboxes, front doors and even their living rooms as part of the "Stand at Dawn" campaign, and tuning in to a live stream of a virtual Anzac Day service.

+In a broadcast address this morning, Defence Minister Ron Mark said many of the usual Anzac Day activities couldn't take place this year under lockdown.
+However, there was still plenty Kiwis could do to mark the day.

+"Pause, reflect, pay our respects and give thanks to those who gave so much not just 105 years ago at Gallipoli, or the six long years of the Second World War but for every conflict and ever operation which we have been involved with since them.
+We owe them that it is a privilege to do so," Mark said.

+"We should be and are proud of that relationship, and strength we give each other."

+We should look back on that of our soldiers to draw inspiration in the new battle against Covid-19, Mark said.

-Veterans, despite not being able to gather alongside their peers, will be donning their uniforms and medals, just as they would for official public Anzac Day gatherings.
+Veterans, despite not being able to gather alongside their peers, are donning their uniforms and medals, just as they would for official public Anzac Day gatherings.

-Ardern will be taking part too, standing at her driveway at dawn, and has urged all Kiwis to do so if they can saying it was important to pay tribute to those who lost their lives and those who served.
+Ardern is taking part too, standing at her driveway at dawn, and has urged all Kiwis to do so if they can saying it was important to pay tribute to those who lost their lives and those who served.

 In a special address this morning, she told the nation today would be an "Anzac Day that hasn't been done before".